Manuel Pamić

 Manuel Pamić (born 20 August 1986) is a Croatian footballer who plays as a left back and is the current player-manager of Smoljanci Sloboda.

 Club career

 Early career

-Pamić started his career in the youth ranks of local club NK Žminj, where he stayed until 2004 before moving to NK Istra 1961 at the age of 18.
+Born in Žminj, Istria County, Pamić started his career in the youth ranks of local club NK Žminj, where he stayed until 2004 before moving to NK Istra 1961 at the age of 18.
 He impressed at the club and became a regular in the Pula squad.
 His talent was noticed and in 2006 he made a move in NK Rijeka.

 Red Bull Salzburg

 He played with Rijeka one year producing 9 assists and scoring one goal (claimed to be the "best goal of the season" by the Croatian media) in the match against Zadar before he moved on, due to a direct request of the Salzburg's coach Trapattoni, to the Austrian Red Bull Salzburg in December 2007 for a fee of €1m.
 When he moved in the Austrian Club Niko Kovač, the captain of Red Bull Salzburg and of the Croatia national football team declared: "I can only congratulate my team on making this signing.
 Manuel ranks as one of the best talents in this position and he is certain to be considered for the Croatia national team sooner or later.
 Pamic is highly skilled and is really able to create some pressure down the left side".
 With the Austrians he played 6 matches in the first half of the year, and another 4 the second.
 Concluding his Austrian experience with a total of 11 matches, between League and Cup, producing also 2 assists.